oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 ## Examining the Reports
 Locate `report.html` in the `private_copies_report.prj/reports/` or `private_copies_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 On the main report page, scroll down to the section titled "Estimated Resource Usage".
 Each kernel name ends in the `private_copies` attribute argument used for that kernel, e.g., `kernelCompute1` uses a `private_copies` attribute value of 1.
-You can verify that the number of RAMs used for each kernel increases with the private_copies value used, with the exception of private_copies 0, which instructs the compiler to choose a default value.
+You can verify that the number of RAMs used for each kernel increases with the private_copies value used, with the exception of private_copies 0.
+Using private_copies 0 instructs the compiler to choose a default value, which is often close to the value that would give you maximum throughput.

 ## Running the Sample